PeryShahar/song-list/README.md

 ### database:

 - Install locally postgressql
-- Create user with the name 'songlist'
+- Create user with the name 'postgres'
-- Create database with the name 'songlist'
+- Create database with the name 'postgres'